maxim-pre/tictactoe/README.md

 - Vertically
 - Diagonally

-To solive this I gave each box in the game board a unique value (0-8) and saved variable with all the win conditions.
-When A player selects a box, the box value is pushed to thier array.
+To solve this I gave each box in the game board a unique value (0-8) and saved an arrary containing all winning combinations by index.
+When A player selects a box, the box value is pushed to their array.

 ```html
 <div id="game-board">